Gethe/wow-ui-source/README.markdown

   * Sound is cutting in and out during two segments of Mor'norokk's voiceover during the quest, "Some Spraining to Do".

-  * Characters with two professions learned cannot train new spells.

   * The spell effect visuals for Healing Rain and Earthquake look awkward when cast on a staircase or a steep incline.